 #2 DO NOT use tape, or any other adhesive on the stateroom door.
 Yes, I repeated this rule.
 Do not do it, widespread use of tape could lead to a ban on all door decorations.
 That would not be cool.

 #3 DO NOT pay for design work that use any Disney related graphics!!!!
-The only exception is buying officially licensed graphics, such as a scrapbook page.
+The only exception is buying officially licensed graphics, such as a scrapbook page or even the door magnets DCL is selling in the gift shops.

 #4 Have fun